RISC-V: End-user hardware

 In 2022, ClockworkPi released two hobbyist computing kits, the DevTerm terminal and uConsole handheld computer.
 Both kits offered a single core 64-bit RISC-V module as an option, using the RV64IMAFDCVU based on the Allwinner D1 SoC.

 DeepComputing, a hardware company based in Hong Kong, announced the release on 13 April 2023 of the "world's first laptop with RISC-V processor"; the notebook, called "DC-ROMA", was delivered to its first customers in August 2023 and came pre-installed with the Chinese openKylin Linux operating system.
 The device's basic model, available from Alibaba, was still expensive at roughly US$1500 considering it was powered by the relatively slow Alibaba (DAMO) CPU "XuanTie C910".

 An upgrade in June 2024 doubled the core count to 8 cores and increased the clock speed to 2 GHz (from 1.5 GHz), while dropping the price to US$1,000.
 The processor used was a SpacemiT SoC K1.
 A collaboration with Canonical meant that the ROMA II came pre-installed with the major international Linux distribution Ubuntu.

-In 2024, DeepComputing announced a collaboration with Framework Computer to produce a mainboard for their Framework Laptop 13.
+In 2024, DeepComputing announced a collaboration with Framework Computer to produce a mainboard for its Framework Laptop 13.
 On 4 February 2025 the laptop was ready to ship; it was mainly targeted at developers.
 It features a 4-core StarFive JH7110 processor.

 In 2025, DeepComputing announced DC-ROMA AI PC, a second mainboard for the Framework Laptop 13.
 Its based on ESWIN's EIC7702X SoC that has AI capabilities up to 50 TOPS when NPU (Neural Processing Unit) is enabled.